Reel SF

 Then ….
 Getting back to the movie … the Bay Bridge reaches out behind Teddy to mist-shrouded Yerba Buena Island as he nonchalantly sits and stretches while dropping the gun into the water.

-… and Now, this was the closest match CitySleuth could get through the narrow floor level gap beneath the closed and rusted shutter door.
+… and Now, again, CitySleuth was able to match the shot through the narrow floor level gap beneath the closed and rusted shutter door.

 … it turns out there was a small boat berthed right there next to him.
 He certainly took a risk being seen but he got away with it.